TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- always keep this personal deposit open
 	- recalculate hotbar on every round start?

-- could chambering sound be omitted under some occasions?

 - particles don't get properly predicted on deaths sometimes?

 - if the referential post solve determines that the predicted post solve has missed something predictable (e.g. a bullet impact)